spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/create-custom-role.md

 3. Navigate to the tab that corresponds to the role type you want to delete.
 For example, if you want to delete a custom Project role, navigate to the **Project Roles** tab.

-4. Locate the custom role you want to delete and click on row to expose the details drawer.
+4. Locate the custom role you want to delete and click on the row to expose the details drawer.

 5. Click on the **Actions** button and select **Delete Role**.